Moya/Moya/Contributing.md

 #### Why do we give out push access?

-It can be overwhelming to be offered the chance to wipe the source code for a project.
+It can be overwhelming to offered the chance to wipe the source code for a project.
 Don't worry, we don't let you push to master.
 All code is peer-reviewed, and we have the convention that someone other than the submitter should merge non-trivial pull requests.

 As an organization contributor, you can merge other people's pull requests, or other contributors can merge yours.
 You won't be assigned a pull request, but you're welcome to jump in and take a code review on topics that interest you.